fr0staman/typerbeast/README.md

 ## 🧠 About

-**typerbeast** is a hybrid multiplayer typing game built for both **web** and **mobile** users — compete head-to-head in typing races, climb league ladders, and improve your speed across platforms.
+**typerbeast** is a hybrid cross-platform multiplayer typing game built for both **web** and **mobile** users — compete head-to-head in typing races, climb league ladders, and improve your speed across devices.

-It’s more than just a typing test — Typerbeast is a **competitive playground** where performance meets progression.
-Players earn ranks, track stats, and face real-time challenges in different leagues whether on the **Next.js web app** or the **React Native mobile app**.

 ---

-### 🔥 Key Features
+🚀 Features

-- 🧍 Cross-platform: Web + Mobile
+- 💻📱 Cross-Platform: Web + Mobile (Android/iOS)
-- ⚔️ Leagues & Rankings: Compete against others in your tier
+- ⚔️ Competitive Leagues: Engage in tiered competitions and climb the rankings.
-- 📈 Real-time Progress: Improve WPM, accuracy, and speed
+- 📈 Real-Time Progress Tracking: Monitor your Words Per Minute (WPM), accuracy, and overall performance.
+- 🧍 Multiplayer Races: Challenge friends or random opponents in live typing battles.
+- 👤 User Profiles: Track your stats, achievements, and progression over time.
 ---

 Whether you're looking to level up your typing skills or climb the leaderboard with friends, **typerbeast** gives you the tools and challenge to do both — in a fast, modern, competitive experience.